-Influenza A & B Rapid Test Kits
+Influenza A/B Test Kits

 Influenza A & B antigen swab test kits, Influenza-A IgM test, and Influenza-B IgM test are intended to be used in the diagnosis of influenza A and B viral infections.

-Influenza A/B test strip is an in-vitro immunoassay based on the principle of lateral flow Chromatographic Assay, for the qualitative detection of Influenza A and B nucleoproteins in various swab specimens such as throat swab, nasal swab.
+Influenza A/B test kit is an in-vitro immunoassay based on the principle of lateral flow Chromatographic Assay, for the qualitative detection of Influenza A and B nucleoproteins in various swab specimens such as throat swab, nasal swab.
 Influenza A IgM Dot Assay Kit and Influenza B IgM Dot Assay Kit are dot assay rapid test kits, for the qualitative detection of IgM antibodies specific to influenza A and B respectively in human serum specimen.

 All these kits are intended to be used to help the diagnosis of influenza A and B viral infections.

 One step Influenza Rapid test, influenza dot assay and Influenza DOT ELISA are all In-Vitro immunoassay devices, with a little difference in the color development principle.
 In the rapid influenza antigen test, antibodies specific to the Influenza A and Influenza B nucleoproteins is separately coated on the test line regions of the test strip.
 During testing, the nucleoproteins, if present in the specimen, will react with the Mouse monoclonal anti-influenza B-gold colloid or anti-influenza A-Gold Colloid.
 The mixture migrates up the membrane and captured by the antibodies to Influenza A and/or Influenza B on the membrane, and the accumulation of the colloidal gold conjugate will present colored lines in the test regions, indicating a positive result.